BinaryWorlds/FacebookClearActivityLog2024/README.md

 Function takes three arguments clean(nr, ignored, tries);

-- nr - maxium number of items to delete,
+- nr - maximum number of items to delete,
 - ignored - how many objects to ignore, from the beginning of the list; default 0
 - tries - how many times in a row, wait for content to load, default 10; Don't change this value.

 ## Troubleshooting

-> If there are no more objects to delete, app ends after the set number of attemps.
+> If there are no more objects to delete, app ends after the set number of attempts.

-If facebook stop loading content, click next year in the timeline(filter: activity log, right-up) or refresh page.
+If facebook stop loading content, click next year in the timeline (filter: activity log, right-up) or refresh page.

-> If u refresh page, app will be removed.
-U must paste code again.
+> If you refresh page, app will be removed.
+You must paste code again.